-For fleet and image builder instances, there are a range of different instance families and types available that you choose for your application.
+For fleet and image builder instances, there are a range of different instance families and types available.
+As a part of initial testing, perform user acceptance testing and baseline performance metrics.

-Understand your application - You begin by

-identifying applications that invixing arosts striet in the System Requirements section of the application vendor's documentation to learn about the memory, compute and graphics requirements of the applications.
-Find AppStream 2.0 deployment guides for certain specific applications on the AppStream 2.0 resources page.

-Image and fleet preparation - Once the

-instance type is selected, you will need to configure the image with the applications and necessary optimizations.
-You may also need to install additional software such as anti-virus, compliance agents, and monitoring tools that maybe needed as a part of standard operating environment.
-AppStream 2.0 Image Assistant helps you optimize and simulate application launch with a built-in template and test users.

-End user testing - The next step is to rollout the AppStream 2.0 fleet to a group of pilot users for testing to validate our choice of instance type.
-It is important to request pilot users to test all their regular and heavy workflows to capture metrics around memory, CPU and graphics so that you can capture baseline performance metrics.
-The pilot group should contain the various user roles that use the application to ensure you are testing it from multiple user experiences.
 The user acceptance testing enables you to gather feedback on streaming session experience.
 When creating or updating a stack, there is an option to use a custom feedback URL.
 Users are redirected to this URL after they choose the Send Feedback link to submit feedback about their application streaming experience.

 If there is a performance bottleneck, use Windows performance metrics to analyze resource constraints.
 For example, if the current fleet instance type stream.standard.medium is showing resource constraint, then upgrade the instance type to stream.standard.large.
 Conversely, if performance metrics show high levels of under-use of resources, consider downgrading the instance type.